ravindusw/HRMS/README.md

    - Create a MySQL database named `hrms`
    - Import the schema and seed data from `HRMS/Database_Scripts` folder

+   > **Note:** The dump file is generated from a MySQL database hosted in Digital Ocean.
+In case of any issues (e.g. The `DEFINER` in routines is not automatically replaced to a valid user in your database during importing), you may need to refer and update the dump file accordingly or run relevant scripts to solve those issues.

 4. **Environment Setup**

    Backend `.env` file: